Updated Feb 13, 2023

-NOTE: These questions are just a starting point and you will need to be specific and detailed when describing each step.
-Detailed process outlines make for the best workflows!
+These questions are just a starting point and you will need to be specific and detailed when describing each step.

-What is the very first thing that should happen when a new lead comes in?
+What is the first thing that happens when a new lead comes in?

 Most Dubsado users utilize the lead capture form to bring new clients into the system.
 From there, an automatic email response is usually sent letting the client know their information was received.
-Depending on your business, you may want to book a consultation call, send a questionnaire to gather more info, or check your calendar to see if a requested date is available before sending a more personalized follow up.
+Depending on your business, you could book a consultation call, send a questionnaire for more information, or check your calendar to see if a requested date is available before sending a more personalized follow-up.

-What are the next steps to get them booked/onboarded?
+What are the next steps to get them booked?

 Once a client decides they would like to pursue working with you, what do you need to do to make them a client?
 Do they need to pick a package or are you sending a custom quote?
 It's advisable to send a contract and invoice for a deposit at this stage.
-Can you send the contract and invoice along with the proposal for a quick booking process or does your business/service have many variables that you will need to review before locking the client in?
-If the service is appointment/session based, when do you need to lock in the date?
+Can you send the contract and invoice with the proposal for a quick booking process or does your business have many variables that you need to review first?
+If the service is appointment based, when do you need to lock in the date?

 When do you consider the client to be booked?

 What criteria do you have for converting a lead to a job?
-A signed contract and deposit?
-A specific questionnaire submitted?
+A signed contract and deposit or a specific questionnaire submitted?

 Once the client is booked, what happens next?

 What are the steps for completing the work and communicating with the client along the way?
-This is the meat of your process.
-You may need to send more emails and forms to get additional detail before starting work or schedule a kick-off meeting.
+You may need to send more emails and forms to get additional detail before starting work or scheduling a kick-off meeting.
 What action steps do you need to take to complete work for the client?
-Is there a set timeline you follow or are things more open ended at this stage?
+Is there a set timeline you follow or are things more open-ended at this stage?

 When does your work with the client conclude?